Elvis2681/Employee-Directory/README.md

 This app uses the Random User API to fetch "employee" data.
 You can sort and filter the employee datra in an easy-to-read table layout.

+View a live demo of the app at https://elvis2681.github.io/react-employee-directory/

 ## Available Scripts

 In the project directory, you can run: